geoserver/geoserver.github.io/_posts/2021-03-22-geoserver-2-19-0-released.md

 ![MapStore timeline plugin, histogram view](/img/posts/2.19-RC/timeline-histogram.jpg "MapStore timeline plugin, histogram view")<br/>
 *MapStore timeline plugin, histogram view*

+The plugin partially replaces the <a href="https://docs.geoserver.org/latest/en/user/tutorials/animreflector.html">WMS animator</a> functionality, which is going to be deprecated (since it's memory bound, and can only be accessed with a synchronous request).

 For more information, refer to the [module documentation](https://docs.geoserver.org/latest/en/user/extensions/wmts-multidimensional/index.html).

 Thanks to Nuno Oliveira (GeoSolutions) and Andrea Aime (GeoSolutions) for the initial development, and MapStore for adopting the module, using it in production, and ensuring its long term development